RE-SS3D/SS3D-WebsiteOLD/README.md

 ## Creating the Devblog

-A template for the devblog's .md file exists at [./_drafts/devblog-format.md](./_drafts/devblog-format.md), that you can fill in with details.
-A checklist regarding the process of the devblog can be found [on our management board](https://trello.com/c/jLB9dKJH).
+A template for the blog posts exists at [./_drafts/devblog-format.md](./_drafts/devblog-format.md).

+A checklist regarding the process of the devblog can be found on our[management board](https://trello.com/c/jLB9dKJH).